joestrouth1/split-app/c-components/docs/design/typography.md

 ## Label

+Represents the name of a form field.

 ```jsx
 <p sx={{ variant: 'type.label' }}>First name</p>
 ```

 ## Hint

+Helps users understand how to complete a form field by appearing below it.
+May represent validation errors if shown in red.

 ```jsx
 <p sx={{ variant: 'type.hint' }}>Uppercase and lowercase letters (e.g. Aa)</p>